Roncalli SonShine Patch

 - Preschool Plus!
 We offer 3 classrooms of full day preschool/childcare for children ages 3-5.
 Children enrolled in these rooms can attend from 7:30 a.m. – 6:00 p.m.

 - We offer 3 separate sections of part time preschool.
+All sections will be offered based on enrollment numbers.
 They are as follows:

 - 3 years old - Tues/Thurs (8:00 – 10:30 AM)